johnston9/shot-caller-production/README.md

 <img src="documentation/readme-images/home6.png" width="90%">
 </h2>

-### The Creative, Production and Budgeting features explanatory pages
+### The Creative, Production and Budgeting Features Explanatory Pages

   When clicked on in the nav bar, the Home page image or the Home page section the page for that feature opens.
 It gives a brief concise overview of that feature along with image from the actual software.